 Instead, wear a comfortable pair of jeans, a comfortable shirt (with additional layers depending on how cold it is outside) and a pair of cowboy boots.

-You want the jeans to be stretchy enough so you can do lunges easily, which mimics the motion of you mounting and dismounting your horse.
+You want the jeans to be stretchy enough so you can do lunges easily.
+This mimics the motion of you mounting and dismounting your horse.

 Tip 2: Get comfortable with Western lingo